About the Fellows

 Application for Summer Science Research

 Current Washington College students wishing to apply for a summer research position in the Natural Sciences should download and complete an application and return it to the faculty member for whom they would like to work for.
-The deadline for applications is February 8, 2014.
+The annual deadline for applications is the Friday of the first full week in February.

 Summer Science Research Form [Look for the new form in 2015]